aruokhai/bb-auction/README.md

 The `fc2003.pdf` included in the repository contains the full explanation, security proofs, and optimization notes (e.g., handling ties and efficiency variants).

+### Arkade batch liquidity fee discovery (proposal)

+`FeeDiscovery.pdf` sketches how this codebase underpins Arkade’s per-batch fee rate auction:

+- **Batch economics:** Each batch needs `M · k` liquidity units; `M` cheapest providers win and all are paid the `(M + 1)`-st bid (`ρ_t`), keeping bidders truthful and the operator neutral.
+- **Privacy + verifiability:** Bids are encrypted one-hot vectors; MPC over homomorphic ElGamal with ZK proofs yields only `ρ_t` and the winning keys.
+  Losing bids and ordering remain hidden, but correctness is publicly auditable from the transcript.
+- **Threat model:** Up to `n − 1` bidders and the operator may collude; fairness is enforced via bidder-resolved computation plus proof-checked partial decryptions.
+- **Tie/rollover handling:** Ties at the marginal rate are admitted as conditionally winning capacity; surplus liquidity rolls into future batches without leaking tie structure, preserving temporal independence across rounds.
+- **Outcome:** Arkade publishes `ρ_t`, winners hold proofs binding them to lock liquidity for the batch, and only winners’ identities are revealed to the operator for coordination.

 ## Crate layout